Willingdon Heights: Location

-Willingdon Heights is located between two major north–south roads - Boundary Road in the west and Willingdon Avenue in the east.
-Its northern border lies along busy Hastings Street while the equally busy Lougheed Highway marks its southern limits.
+Willingdon Heights is located between two major north–south roads—Boundary Road to the west and Willingdon Avenue to the east.
+Its northern border lies along busy Hastings Street, while the equally busy Lougheed Highway marks its southern limits.

 Shopping and transportation

-The new Safeway at Hastings St and Willingdon Ave serves Willingdon Heights and most of North Burnaby.
+The Safeway at Hastings Street and Willingdon Avenue serves Willingdon Heights and much of North Burnaby.

-Willingdon Heights is located close to Brentwood Mall, a popular shopping centre.
-Several big box stores (Staples, Office Depot) are located along the Lougheed Highway.
-A new Costco store was recently built east of Willingdon in the Still Creek industrial area.
+Willingdon Heights is located close to The Amazing Brentwood, a major shopping and mixed-use development.
+Several big-box stores (including Staples) are located along the Lougheed Highway.
+A Costco warehouse is located east of Willingdon Avenue in the Still Creek industrial area.

-Brentwood Station of the Millennium Line is nearby.
-A number of bus routes (#135, #123, #130, #27, #28) serve this area.
+Brentwood Town Centre Station of the Millennium Line is nearby.
+A number of bus routes serve the neighbourhood and nearby Willingdon Avenue stops, including local services such as routes 25, 123, 130, 222, and 129, a RapidBus service (R5), with additional transit connections available on Hastings Street and at nearby hubs.

 Community

 Willingdon Heights Park, at 5.67 hectares, is the largest park in the area.
 It opened in 1949.
 It has a sports field and a community centre.

 In May 1952, the Willingdon Heights Community Church officially opened, after a concerted effort for over two years to establish a meeting place for the congregation.
-The effort was supported by Canadian Memorial, as at the time, 90% of Willingdon Heights' population was war veterans and their families.
+The effort was supported by Canadian Memorial, as at the time approximately 90% of Willingdon Heights’ population consisted of war veterans and their families.